kojomensahonums/TMP2_Recommendation_system/README.md

-# 🎬 Recommendation System Experiments
+# :mag_right: Recommendation System Experiments

 This project explores **recommendation system approaches** on an **implicit feedback dataset** of user–item interactions.
 The aim was to identify **practical, fast-to-compute models** that can generate recommendations at scale, given available infrastructure and deployment constraints.